QuickLifeSolutions/Google_hotels_scraper/README.md

 }
 ```

-This example configures the scraper to return up to 20 hotel results in London, displaying prices in British pounds for a stay from November 10th to November 15th, 2024, for two adults and one child.
+This configuration returns up to 20 Google Hotel listings in London, showing GBP-denominated prices for two adults and one child between 10–15 November 2024.

 ---